Lahe/GEditor-cpp/README.md

 Build
 ------------
 ```
+Set up MSVC toolchain environment in Windows cmd as shown below or use the "Developer Command Prompt for VS 2019"
 cd ${PATH_TO_VISUAL_STUDIO}\VC\Auxiliary\Build
 vcvars64.bat
-(Or use the Developer Command Prompt for VS 2019)

 ---Navigate to a folder you want to build in---